Blood Flow Restriction Therapy: An Innovative Technique That Can Help You in Your Recovery

 by Christina Mogelnicki, PT, DPT

-The theory behind BFR is to partially restrict blood flow from a limb back to the heart using an elastic band or cuff.
+The theory behind BFR is to partially restrict blood flow from a limb back to the heart during light weightlifting using an elastic band or cuff.
 This also affects arterial flow – blood flow from the heart to the limbs – to a lesser extent.
-This blockage deprives the muscle tissues of oxygen and creates a pooling of blood.
-That might sound like a bad thing, but the environment is similar to that of a high-intensity workout, which stimulates muscle hypertrophy (muscle growth).
-Instead of pushing muscles to their limits, though, BFR stresses the muscles without physically taxing them.
+This blockage deprives the muscle tissues of oxygen, making muscles work harder to pump the blood back to the heart.
+While that might sound like a bad thing, the environment is similar to that of a high-intensity workout, which stimulates muscle hypertrophy (muscle growth) by releasing growth hormone as a response to the perceived lower oxygen levels.
+Instead of pushing muscles to their limits, though, BFR stresses the muscles without using heavy loads, which can’t be difficult on the joints.
 To build muscle normally, loads should be about 70% to 85% of 1 repetition max (1RM).
 With BFR, the same benefits can be achieved at training loads of 20-40% of 1RM; in other words, half the weight for the same results!

 This is great news for people who can’t tolerate heavy weight, such as the elderly, people with chronic diseases and those rehabbing from injury or surgery.
 BFR has also been shown to decrease the effects of muscle atrophy (loss of muscle) for those who can’t lift heavy weights.